Maxakalí language: Geographical distribution

+History

 Old Machacari is attested from the 19th century.
 Reported varieties include Monoxó, Makoni, Kapoxó, Kumanaxó, and Panhame.
 After the dispersion of its speakers in the 1750s, they lived between the upper Mucuri River and São Mateus River (near the present-day city of Teófilo Otoni, Minas Gerais), possibly up to Jequitinhonha in the north to the Suaçuí Grande River, a tributary of the Doce River, in the south.
 After 1750, the southward migration of the Botocudos forced the Machacari to seek refuge in Portuguese settlements on the Atlantic coast (in an area ranging from the mouth of the Mucuri River to the Itanhaém River), in Alto dos Bois (near Minas Novas), and in Peçanha.
 According to Saint-Hilaire (2000: 170), the Monoxó lived in Cuyaté (Doce River, near the mouth of the Suaçuí Grande River) probably around 1800, before seeking refuge in Peçanha.
 At the beginning of the 19th century, the Panhame and other Maxakali groups allied with the Portuguese to fight the Botocudos.

 Modern Maxakali (called Monaxobm by Curt Nimuendajú) is distinct from Old Machacari.
 It was historically spoken from the Mucuri River valley up to the headwaters of the Itanhaém River in Minas Gerais.